 However, not all hosts are of equal size.
 Larger hosts consume more host units than do smaller-sized hosts.
 We use the amount of RAM on a monitored server as a measuring stick to determine the size of a host (i.e., how many host units it comprises).
 The advantage of this approach is its simplicity—we don’t take technology-specific factors into consideration (for example, the number of JVMs or the number of microservices that are hosted on a server).
 It doesn't matter if a host is .NET-based, Java-based, or something else.
 You can have 10 JVMs or 1,000 JVMs; such factors don't affect the amount of monitoring that an environment consumes.

 Refer to the host unit weighting table below to see how many host units are consumed based on the amount of RAM a monitored server has.
 Total host-unit consumption is calculated based on the sum of all host units of all modes and monitored systems.

 |Max.
-RAM||Host units (Full-stack*)||Host units (Cloud infrastructure**)|
+RAM||Host units (Full-Stack*)||Host units (Infrastructure**)|

 * When the amount of RAM on a host falls between the values listed in the table above, the number is rounded up.
 For example, a host with 12 GB RAM consumes 1 host unit because 12 GB falls between 8 GB and 16 GB.